Buddhist meditation

 How to do Breath Meditation

-1. Take a comfortable seat- Sit straight on a meditation chair or a cushion with the feet flat on the floor.
+1. Take a comfortable seat- Sit straight on a meditation chair or a cushion with your feet flat on the floor.
 Make sure you don’t lean back.

 2. Place the hands, palms down the thighs, and straighten your back in an upright position while remaining relaxed.
 While keeping the eyes open, make sure your gaze rests comfortably while looking downward, slightly, almost six feet in front.